Hyde (UK Parliament constituency): Abolition

-The Representation of the People Act 1918 reorganised constituencies throughout Great Britain.
+The Representation of the People Act 1918 reorganised constituencies throughout Great Britain and Ireland.
 The bulk of the Hyde constituency was merged with parliamentary borough of Stalybridge to form the new seat of Stalybridge and Hyde.
 The Bredbury, Marple and Romiley areas passed to an expanded Macclesfield constituency, while Offerton and Torkington, which now formed part of the urban district of Hazel Grove and Bramhall, were included in Knutsford.